katybrooks/data-tutorials/tutorials/hcp/HostNameSetup/tutorial.md

 ![Hosts file](assets/hosts_file.png)

 Once that is done hit escape to get back to the command line and type `:wq` and enter to save and exit the file.
-Now you should be able to
+Now you should be able to access Ambari or whichever page you are looking for using the host name you set with the appropriate port.